 Top coating and protecting your work is the final and MOST important step when tackling a refinishing project.
+I have the top 5 steps to a flawless finish.
 This post will primarily apply to hand brushing techniques (although we can also speak to spray application as well if you have questions).
 We will mainly focus on waterborne finishes, such as poly-acrylics and pre-catalyzed solutions.
 NOTE: If you want to learn more about different finish options, visit this post about them!
 We also have an entry on wax and why we don’t use it.

 Over the years we have learned a LOT through trial and error.
 Getting an even, smooth finish is not always so easy; especially when refinishing and are unsure of the full history on the piece.
 You can run into cracking, peeling, and blushing in addition to undesirable textures like orange peel or fish eyes.
 Here are some pointers on how to choose and apply the correct finish for your project.